labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/intro.md

 # Introduction

 In this lab, you will learn about delegating generators in Python using the `yield from` statement.
-This feature was introduced in Python 3.3 to simplify code that relies on generators and coroutines.
+This feature, introduced in Python 3.3, simplifies code that depends on generators and coroutines.

-Generators are special functions that can pause and resume execution, maintaining their state between calls.
-When working with generators, especially in libraries, it can be challenging to expose clean interfaces to users without revealing the low-level mechanics.

-The `yield from` statement provides an elegant way to delegate control to another generator, making your code more readable and maintainable.
+Generators are special functions that can pause and resume execution, retaining their state between calls.
+The `yield from` statement offers an elegant way to delegate control to another generator, enhancing code readability and maintainability.

 **Objectives:**